unity-atoms/unity-atoms/docs/tutorials/event-instancer.md

 }
 ```

-In the `Monster` prefab's `LogHealth` component, select `Use Event Instancer` on the `Death` event reference field:
+In the `Monster` prefab's `LogHealth` component, select `Use Event Instancer` on the `Death` Event reference field:

 ![death-event-reference](../assets/event-instancer/death-event-reference.png)

-Add a `Void Event Instancer` component and a create a `Void Event` base event in an asset folder.
-Select the base event asset in the `Base` field and drag the `Void Event Instancer` component on the `Death` field of `LogHealth`:
+Add a `Void Event Instancer` component and a create a `Void Event` base Event in an asset folder.
+Select the base Event asset in the `Base` field and drag the `Void Event Instancer` component on the `Death` field of `LogHealth`:

 ![death-event-assigned](../assets/event-instancer/death-event-assigned.png)

-## Listening for the instantiated `Death` event
+## Listening for the instantiated `Death` Event

-To demonstrate the uniqueness of the `Death` event to each prefab, we'll add a method to `LogHealth` called `AnnounceDeath` that logs a customizable death message for the monster:
+To demonstrate the uniqueness of the `Death` Event to each prefab, we'll add a method to `LogHealth` called `AnnounceDeath` that logs a customizable death message for the monster:

 ```cs
 using UnityEngine;